skissane/pdos/readme.txt

 an explicit PD notice.
 It is my intention to build up a completely public domain system for use by EVERYONE, including commercial vendors of operating systems.
+Note that there is a Discord group that the author runs, see link at the bottom of http://pdos.org